 - Good deliverability for notifications

-Limitations: Smaller feature set than Twilio/Telnyx.
-No agent-specific capabilities.
+Limitations: Smaller feature set than Twilio and Telnyx.
+No OTP auto-detection, no agent-specific capabilities, no cross-call memory.
 Limited SDK language support.

 Comparison Matrix